-(3) From the scatter of stars across the CMD, information can be used for a comparison of stellar behaviour and the future evolution of the cluster’s stars.
+(3) From the scatter of stars across any CMD, information can be used for comparing stellar behaviour and predict future cluster star evolution.

-(4) The common origin is assumed by common proper motions and the compositions of the stellar component stars.
-This implies some common origin in the same region of space whose stars derive from a common nebula weighing greater than several thousand solar masses.
+(4) Common origin of open clusters is mostly assumed by tracing the common proper motions and chemical compositions of any component star.
+This implies some initial formation in the same region of space, and whose stars derive from some ancient nebula exceeding several thousand solar masses.

-Although astronomers often state that the every star was formed at the same time within some cluster, in reality the whole stellar formation would have spanned over the minimal period of at least 100,000 years.
-However, when compared to the cluster’s total age, such short durations are inconsequential; except for perhaps the very youngest of star clusters.
-I.e. A cluster 100 million years old is one ten-thousandth the age of another cluster that is 10 million years old, finding this initial early transitional period as one-hundredth of its life.
+Often, astronomers will generally say that within some cluster, every star was formed almost simultaneously together.
+In reality, the whole stellar formation would have spanned over the minimal period of at least ten to fifty thousand years.
+When this time is compared to the total age of cluster, such short astronomical periods are mostly inconsequential; except perhaps for the very youngest of star clusters.
+For example, any cluster that was 100 million years old is one ten-thousandth the age of another cluster that is 10 million years old, and finds that this initial early transitional period is merely just one-hundredth of its lifetime.

-In the formation of clusters, the initial stars produce fractional variations in real cluster’ age.
-This is believed to be caused by the more gradual mechanism of the star formation and the overall rate of star formation.
-If we could assume details about the basic formation process, we can deduce much about other open star clusters and also be able to give details of the nature and properties of stars — regardless of the effects of interstellar absorption.
-This latter point is quite problematic to investigators, because unfortunately, the interstellar absorption varies significantly depending on the observed direction in relation to the Milky Way galaxy.
+During open cluster formation, the initially born stars produce fractional variations in real cluster’ age.
+This is believed to be caused by the more gradual star formation mechanism and the overall star formation rate.
+Assuming details about this basic formation process, we could then deduce much about other open star clusters, giving details of their nature and stellar properties — regardless of any interstellar absorption effects.
+This latter point is quite problematic to investigators, because unfortunately, interstellar absorption varies significantly depending on the direction of starlight in relation to the Milky Way.

-During the 1930’s and for several decades following, the interstellar absorption E(B−V) was accepted as some constant value that applied to all the stars – roughly 0.7 magnitudes per 1000 parsecs.
-More modern astrophysical papers on open clusters now separately investigate the nature of the absorption using specialised uvbyβ photometry on each of the component stars.
-Ie. The mean interstellar absorption [E(b−y)] found by Shobbrook (MNRAS, 206, 273 (1984)) was 0.281±0.004 based on the observations of forty-five (45) of the brighter stars in the Jewel Box.
+During the 1930s, and for several decades following, interstellar absorption E(B−V) was accepted by some constant value that applied to all the stars – roughly 0.7 magnitudes per kiloparsec.
+More modern astrophysical papers on open clusters now separately investigate the nature of the absorption using specialised uvbyβ photometry on each component star.
+I.e. Mean interstellar absorption [E(b−y)] found by Shobbrook (MNRAS, 206, 273 (1984) was 0.281±0.004 based on the observations of forty-five (45) of the brighter stars in the wonderful southern gem; The Jewel Box.

-On the CMD, observations that have taken interstellar absorption into account are properly expressed as (B−V)0.
-This can found normally on the top x-axis of the CMD with the B−V value on the the lower x-axis.
-In most instances these axes do not coincide in value, and are offset towards the right-hand side.
+On the CMD, photometric observations also have to take interstellar absorption into account; properly expressed as B−V)0.
+This can be found normally on the top x-axis of the CMD with its B−V value on the lower x-axis.
+In most instances, these axes do not coincide in value, and are offset towards the right-hand side.
 (See Figure 1.)